michael-denino/cloudformation-terraform-s3-backend/README.md

 $ aws s3 ls <bucket>
 2023-02-28 21:57:19        273 backend-test.tfstate
 ```
 To verify the state lock funtionality, run `terraform apply` and let the process hang on the approval step.
 Run `aws dynamodb scan --table-name <dynamodb-table-name>` from a second terminal session to return the items in the table.
+The table scan output should incldue a lock item with the `Info` attrubute.
+The presense of this item indicates that the state is locked and prevents other `terraform` processes from updating the statefile.

-There should be an item that includes an `Info` attrubute.
-Terraform will delete the item containing the `Info` attribute to unlock the state.
+Terraform will delete the lock item containing the `Info` attribute to unlock the state  when the `terraform` process that created it completes.
 After the initial state file creation, Terraform will also maintain a peristent item with an md5 hash digest of the state file.
-The output should be similar to the following:
+The DynamoDB table scan output should be similar to the following:
 ```zsh
 $ aws dynamodb scan --table-name <dynamodb-table-name>
 {